varletjs/rattail/docs/cli/clean.md

 # clean

-Remove files and directories using glob patterns.
+Clean up files in the project.

 ### Usage